Abortion in Texas: Judicial history

 In February 2025, a Texas judge ordered a New York doctor to pay penalties for prescribing abortion pills to a woman near Dallas.
 Texas filed the civil lawsuit in December 2024, alleging that Dr. Margaret Daley Carpenter violated Texas law by providing the drugs to a Texas patient.
 A county clerk in New York refused to file the civil judgment twice, citing the New York law that shields abortion providers who serve patients in states with abortion bans.

+In 2026, a woman filed a federal complaint against two hospitals in Austin, Texas who refused to treat her miscarriage despite a serious infection.

+In September 2026, the family of Tierra Walker filed a wrongful death lawsuit against Texas Attorney General Ken Paxton and others.
+Walker died at 37 years old in 2024 of complications from pre-eclampsia.
+The lawsuit alleges her doctors refused to perform an abortion even though her medical emergency qualified for an exception from Texas' abortion laws.
+It is the first lawsuit over a death linked to an abortion ban.